PsuAstro528/TLTDemo-start/README.md

 git push
 ```

-### Create Starer Repository for Students
+### Create Clean Starter Repository for Students
-Create starter repository on GitHub.com from development repository
+Create a clean starter repository on GitHub.com from the development repository (so students don't see all commits you've made while creating the exercise).

    - Create an empty public lab named labN-start at GitHub as part of the organization for the class.
       + Go to https://github.com/CLASSORG, click New